eclipse-ide/.github/profile/README.md

 Eclipse is famous for being an _Integrated Development Environment_ (IDE) for the _Java_™ programming language but is also well capable of other languages like C/C++, JavaScript or TypeScript, to just name a few.
 At its core Eclipse is a highly extensible platform and a comprehensive set of frameworks and common services that collectively provide a powerful software development infrastructure used for numerous free and open as well as for commercial products and applications.

-This page is intended to be the start for everyone interested in contributing to the Eclipse IDE.
+This page is intended as starting point for everyone interested in contributing to the Eclipse IDE.
 <br>
-Users of the Eclipse IDE should start at: https://eclipseide.org/
+Users of the Eclipse IDE should visit [eclipseide.org](https://eclipseide.org)

 ## Developing and Contributing